State and Local Policy Database

 Freight System EfficiencyList All

-Madison does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Madison does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Madison Gas & Electric (MG&E), an investor-owned utility (IOU), is the primary electric and gas utility for the City of Madison.
 The State of Wisconsin requires spending and savings targets for its electric and natural gas utilities through a PSC act.
 The utilities pool their required spending totals into the Statewide Energy Efficiency and Renewables Administration (SEERA).
 SEERA is required to create and fund Focus on Energy and to contract, on the basis of competitive bids, with one or more persons to administer the programs.
 To learn more about the state requirements for electric and gas efficiency, please visit the Wisconsin page of the State Database.